 Take a deep breath of the mountain fresh air and gear up for today’s high ascent.

 We climb Mt.
-Gingilos the legendary peak overlooking Samaria with its 2080 metres high summit.
+Gingilos the legendary peak overlooking Samaria with its 2080 meters high summit.

 Hiking distance: 9km / Hiking Duration: 6 Hours